CenturyLinkCloud/PublicKB/Release Notes/2015/2015-06-11-cloud-platform-release-notes.md

 * __CenturyLink Cloud Status.__ [status.ctl.io](//status.ctl.io/) provides real-time updates on the status of CenturyLink Cloud services, and upcoming maintenance notifications.
 Notifications surrounding Compute, Network, and Storage are now based on what servers an account has in a specific data center, allowing our customers to get the information they need - and only the information that they need.

   Our KB has more [information about the CenturyLink Cloud Status service.](../../General/CenturyLinkCloud/centurylink-cloud-status-faq.md)

-### Online Tools (1)

-* __Blueprint Formation.__ Take our new blueprint formation tool for a spin.
-[This GitHub repository](//github.com/CenturyLinkCloud/bpformation) contains a command line interface to interact with the CenturyLink Cloud Blueprints packaging and workflow services.

 ### Notifications (2)